-Most passwords are constructed with a fixed length which means a brute-force attack with enough time and processing power might succeed in figuring out your code.
-Therefore, security experts recommended changing your account logins to a completely new version on a regular basis (at least every six months).
+Most passwords are constructed with a fixed length.
+That means a brute-force attack with enough time and processing power might succeed in figuring out your code.
+Thus, security experts recommended changing your account logins to a completely new version on a regular basis (at least every 6 months).

 Writing your secret word on a post-it note stuck to the computer screen is as dangerous as creating a weak one.
 It is safer to use a password manager tool that you can run from USB stick and have the convenience of carrying with you if necessary.

 Try to avoid sending anyone your sensitive information by email.
 Hackers are clever enough to send emails disguised as support personnel requesting details about your username and login.
 As a rule, a legitimate organization would never ask you for this private information via email.

 Be very careful about using the ‘remember password’ storage option on a browser that does not belong to you.
 It can happen when used by other people (such as in a large office).

 Typing your password on another person’s computer is also risky for sensitive logins (e.g. banking systems).
 Password hackers use keyloggers to log the keystrokes on a computer system which captures everything you type on the keypad.

 5. Create a New Password Immediately if Safety is Compromised

 If you have any reason to suspect that someone may have stolen your password, you should not delay changing it immediately.